-Over the course of the project I was solely responsible for designing and 3D modelling the physical products as well as the illustrations.
-The user research, user interviewing, low and high fidelity wireframes, and prototyping were completed as a team.
+Over the course of the project I was solely responsible for the designing and 3D modelling the physical products as well as the illustrations.
+The user research, user interviewing, wireframing, and prototyping were completed as a team.

 After identifying our users and their most prominent pain points.
 User journey maps were used to better understand our users through relating their emotional responses to each process of managing blood sugar.